mbarde/flask-qrcode/README.md

-Simple Flask server which delivers QR-Codes for URLs (expects GET/POST parameter `url`).
+Simple Flask server which delivers QR codes for URLs (expects GET/POST parameter `url`).

 QR-Codes are cached in folder  `codes`.
+In production you should deploy a proper clean-up method here ;)

+Expected paramters:

+* url: URL to "qr-encode"
+* size (optional): Size (width & height) of resulting QR code image
+* boxsize (optional): Size of single box of the QR code (when `size` is set as well, this is the size of each box *before* image gets resized)

 ## Setup & run